jonny11299/SoundLens/README.md

 All songs included in the Data folder are my own, so I have permission to share these files.

+This project was built in Processing 3.0 using the Minim library.

 Enjoy!
 Jonny